debian-pi/raspbian-ua-netinst/README.md

 > _--flavour=minimal --include=kmod,fake-hwclock,ifupdown,net-tools,isc-dhcp-client,ntp,openssh-server,vim-tiny,iputils-ping,wget,ca-certificates,rsyslog,dialog,locales,less,man-db_

 (If you build your own installer, which most won't need to, and the configuration files exist in the same directory as this `README.md`, it will be include in the installer image automatically.)

+## Logging
+The output of the installation process is now also logged to file.
+When the installation completes successfully, the logfile is moved to /var/log/raspbian-ua-netinst.log on the installed system.
+When an error occurs during install, the logfile is moved to the sd card, which gets normally mounted on /boot/ and will be named raspbian-ua-netinst-\<datetimestamp\>.log

+## First boot
+The system is almost completely unconfigured on first boot.
+Here are some tasks you most definitely want to do on first boot.

+The default **root** password is **raspbian**.

+> Set new root password: `passwd`  (can also be set during installation using **rootpw** in [installer-config.txt](#installer-customization))
+> Configure your default locale: `dpkg-reconfigure locales`
+> Configure your timezone: `dpkg-reconfigure tzdata`

+The latest kernel and firmware packages are now automatically installed during the unattended installation process.
+When you need a kernel module that isn't loaded by default, you will still have to configure that manually.
+When a new kernel becomes available in the archives and is installed, the system will update config.txt, so it boots up the new kernel at the next reboot.

+> Optional: `apt-get install raspi-copies-and-fills` for improved memory management performance.
+> Optional: Create a swap file with `dd if=/dev/zero of=/swap bs=1M count=512 && mkswap /swap` (example is 512MB) and enable it on boot by appending `/swap none swap sw 0 0` to `/etc/fstab`.
+> Optional: `apt-get install rng-tools` and add `bcm2708-rng` to `/etc/modules` to auto-load and use the kernel module for the hardware random number generator.
+This improves the performance of various server applications needing random numbers significantly.

+## Reinstalling or replacing an existing system
+If you want to reinstall with the same settings you did your first install you can just move the original _config.txt_ back and reboot.
+Make sure you still have _kernel_install.img_ and _installer.cpio.gz_ in your _/boot_ partition.
+If you are replacing your existing system which was not installed using this method, make sure you copy those two files in and the installer _config.txt_ from the original image.

+    mv /boot/config-reinstall.txt /boot/config.txt
+    reboot

+**Remember to backup all your data and original config.txt before doing this!**

 ## Disclaimer
 We take no responsibility for ANY data loss.
 You will be reflashing your SD card anyway so it should be very clear to you what you are doing and will lose all your data on the card.
 Same goes for reinstallation.